 Whether you approach your strategy conceptually or with a little more structure, it is important to avoid the analysis-paralysis trap.
 Once a good enough strategy is selected, it is in the execution where the so-called “rubber meets the road”.
-During this period, it is critical to have your experienced “A+ Team” on hand.
+During this period, it is critical to have your experienced “A+ Team” available.
 In the execution of a strategy, Jessie Torres from Entrepreneur offers practical advice.

 - Set Clear Priorities – Be realistic.
 Having too many priorities is like keeping too many balls in the air.

 - Collect and Analyze Data – Develop Key Performance Indicators (KPIs) that can be measured and routinely monitored so appropriate adjustments can be made on a timely basis.

 - Keep a Rhythm to Meetings – Continuous and effective communication helps to maintain focus and momentum.
 Conclude each meeting with salient points and action items.

 - Evaluate the Strategy – Hold periodic strategy reviews with leadership to assess the progress, revisit your Strengths, Weaknesses Opportunities, and Threats (SWOT) and next steps, and determine if adjustments are necessary.